My Favorite Productivity Hacks – Seven Methods to Claim Back Your Calendar

 2 – The Pomodoro Method

 Find your most productive time in the day and block 90 minutes for creative and conceptual work.
-Set a kitchen timer for the task to 25 minutes.
-Work without picking up the phone or checking emails or social media.
-Then take a five-minute break where you get up from your chair and move.
+Set a kitchen timer for the task to 25 minutes—work without picking up the phone or checking emails or social media.
+Then, take a five-minute break where you get up from your chair and move.
 Then work for another 25 minutes and take another five-minute break and a third junk.
 See how much you accomplish with this method.
-This is called Pomodoro-Method and you can even get a timer on your browser.
-For many professionals, the most important brain time is the early morning but I hear there is the other camp of night owls as well.
-So it is up to you to find your best 90 minutes in a day.
+This is called the Pomodoro Method; you can even get a timer on your browser.
+For many professionals, the most important brain time is early morning, but I hear there is another camp for night owls.
+So it is up to you to find your best 90 minutes daily.

 3 – The Eisenhower Matrix as the Basic Productivity Hack

-When you are overwhelmed use an easy categorizer.
-So when you’re backed up on work and overwhelmed, using an easy categorizer will help manage your tasks.
+When you are overwhelmed, use an easy categorizer.
+So, when you’re backed up on work and overwhelmed, using an easy categorizer will help manage your tasks.
 Work with an A, B, C, and D categorization system whenever you add a task to your diary or task list.
-Use your time block for A tasks, schedule B tasks, and delegate C tasks.
-If you can’t delegate to anyone think about blocking an hour in the afternoon to just work on those C tasks.
+Use your time block for A, schedule B, and delegate C tasks.
+If you can’t delegate to anyone, think about blocking an hour in the afternoon to work on those C tasks.

 Very similar, but not the same is to work with the next one.